Building type

 Where coating is not the responsible answer, we say so and point towards repair or replacement.

-We are exterior building specialists working across the South-East and the wider England, applying protective and restorative coatings to commercial and industrial properties.
-Every job starts with a survey of the actual substrate, because the right coating for a profiled metal roof is rarely the right one for a rendered wall or fibre-cement cladding.
-We specify the system to suit the building rather than fitting the building to a single product.
+We are exterior building specialists working across the UK, putting protective and restorative coatings on commercial and industrial properties.
+Every job starts with a survey of the substrate, because the right coating for a profiled metal roof is rarely the right one for a rendered wall or fibre-cement cladding.
+We specify the system to suit the building, not the other way round.

-Our core services cover the full exterior envelope, and the coating type is matched to the surface and exposure at survey stage.
-Common systems include silicone and elastomeric weatherproof coatings for walls and roofs, with anti-corrosion treatments used on metal.
+We cover the full exterior envelope, with the coating matched to the surface and exposure at survey.
+Common systems include silicone and elastomeric weatherproof coatings for walls and roofs, with anti-corrosion treatments on metal.

-- High-performance roof coatings, including our industrial roof coatings for metal, asbestos and fibre-cement profiles
+- Protective roof coatings, including our industrial roof coatings for metal, asbestos and fibre-cement profiles

-- Masonry and render coatings, plus crack and render repairs before any masonry and render coatings go on
+- Crack and render repairs before any masonry and render coatings go on

-- Spray-applied cladding spraying services to recolour and reseal faded or chalking panels
+- Spray-applied cladding spraying to recolour and reseal faded or chalking panels

 - Specialist cut-edge corrosion treatment for the exposed sheet edges on metal roofs

-- Supporting works such as gutter lining, brickwork repairs, damp proofing and asbestos roof encapsulation
+- Supporting trades: gutter lining, brickwork repairs, damp proofing and asbestos roof encapsulation

-Commercial coating is not a one-size service, and the access plan, surface preparation and product choice change with the building type.
-We work on the kinds of properties UK facilities and estate managers are responsible for, from single units to multi-building sites, scheduling works around your operating hours where access allows.
+Commercial coating is not a one-size service, and the access plan, the prep and the product all change with the building type.
+We work on the kinds of properties facilities and estate managers are responsible for, from single units to multi-building sites, scheduling round your operating hours where access allows.

 - Warehouses and distribution centres with large profiled metal roofs